shakacode/react_on_rails/README.md

 * Fragment caching for react_component, including lazy evaluation of props.
 See [Caching](./docs/caching.md) for details.

-## Node VM Render
+## React On Rails Pro VM Render
-More efficient server rendering:
+The "React on Rails Pro VM Renderer" provides more efficient server rendering on a standalone Node JS server:

 1. Configuration option `prerender_caching` which will turn on caching of all requests to evaluation JavaScript code for server rendering.
 2. NodeJS server rendering via a standalone Express server.
-3. Other helpers related to caching in `lib/react_on_rails_pro/utils.rb`
+3. Other helpers related to caching in [`lib/react_on_rails_pro/utils.rb`](./lib/react_on_rails_pro/utils.rb)

 See the [VM Renderer Docs](docs/vm-renderer/basics.md)